ausfestivus/serverless-url-shortener/README.md

 ![Shortener App](./images/shortener.png)

->**Important note about CORS**: in order for the function URL to be accessible from your local browser, it must be configured with a Cross-Origin Rresource Sharing (CORS) entry in the function app.
+>**Important note about CORS**: in order for the function URL to be accessible from your local browser, it must be configured with a Cross-Origin Resource Sharing (CORS) entry in the function app.
 Learn how to with this link: [How to manage a function app in the Azure portal](https://jlik.me/6d).

 Choose whether or not to add the configured source and redirect to the various mediums, then paste the long URL and tap "Shorten" to generate the short URLs.